Pregnancy Discrimination Attorneys in Fort Lauderdale

 - Ask your employer in writing for available maternity benefits

-- Keep record of how other pregnant employees and those on maternity leave are treated
+- Keep a record of how other pregnant employees and those on maternity leave are treated

 - Inform your employer in writing within 30 days of your maternity plans